-1. Hydraulic Center-Link without Self-Alignment: Remove pin (A) and raise center-link (B) until hook is above the attachment pin on header.
+- 1. Shut down the engine, and remove the key from the ignition. - 2.
+Hydraulic center-link without self-alignment: Remove pin (A) and raise center-link (B) until the hook is above the attachment pin on the header.
 Replace pin (A) to hold center-link in place.